Architecture Overview

 | Sidecar | An optional runtime service attached to a node or indexed API.
 It is not part of consensus and does not change genesis. |

-xian-cli is the operator-facing control plane over this catalog.
-It reads network manifests, templates, profiles, modules, solutions, and contract-bundle metadata from xian-configs. xian-stack is the local Docker runtime that turns those assets into running nodes. xian-deploy is the remote deployment equivalent for prepared host material. xian-abci owns the genesis builder and runtime application behavior.
+xian-cli is the operator-facing control plane over network setup and generic contract deployment helpers.
+It reads network manifests, templates, profiles, and system contract-bundle metadata from xian-configs. xian-stack is the local Docker runtime that turns those assets into running nodes. xian-deploy is the remote deployment equivalent for prepared host material. xian-abci owns the genesis builder and runtime application behavior.

-The DEX is the clearest example of the split. xian-dex owns active DEX development. xian-configs/modules/dex carries the pinned DEX module snapshot for repeatable installs.
-The dex-demo solution composes that module with a recommended local network and automation posture.
-The base local, devnet, and testnet genesis presets do not automatically make every network a DEX network.
+The DEX is the clearest example of the split. xian-dex owns active DEX development, its pinned contract-bundle.json, its web app, and its bootstrap script.
+The base local, devnet, and testnet genesis bundles do not automatically make every network a DEX network.

 | Repo | Main role |